 - You moved your computer or laptop from one network to another causing your computer to try and contact the earlier server that assigned it the old IP address and in the process it can not release the old IP to get a new one.
 Make sure you release the IP first and then renew it to get a new IP address.
 See steps to release and renew IP address.

 - The DHCP server is unavailable or not reachable.
 The server that will assign an IP address to your computer is not reachable or is down.
-This server could be your router if you are at home.
-Make sure that your router is on or your server is pingable to get an IP address for your computer.
+This server could be your broadband router if you are at home.
+Make sure that your router is on or your server is pingable (from another computer if you have one to test) to get an IP address for your computer.

-- Your network cable might not be plugged in.
-Network cable when not plugged in proprely can prevent your computer from connecting the server to renew the IP address and connect to the network as well.
+- Your network cable might not be plugged in properly.
+Network cable, when not plugged in proprely, can prevent your computer from connecting to the server on your home or office network to renew the IP address and connect

 If the above steps did not fix the problem, we have two steps to try that could solve the problem.
 First, we'll try to repair the network connection using the built-in feature of Windows.
 To do this, follow the steps below.